Hepatitis B Screening

 Experts recommend screening for hepatitis B virus (HBV) infection for the following high-risk groups:

 The hepatitis C virus is transmitted by contact with infected human blood or semen.

-Experts recommend hepatitis C virus (HCV) testing for:
+The USPSTF and CDC recommend hepatitis C virus (HCV) testing for:

 Prevention of Hepatitis A